 European indoor air quality guidance for polyurethane foam VOCs, developed through the EUROPUR/UBA framework, derives health-protective values for specific VOCs from foam products — acknowledging the gap between controlled chamber conditions and real occupant exposure.
 The guidance exists precisely because the research community recognized that test conditions and use conditions are different.
 Peer-reviewed

 The term "sleep micro environment" — or SME — is not a consumer-facing invention.
-A 2019 study in ACS Environmental Science & Technology explicitly used the term in a peer-reviewed context, with the authors stating: "This study concentrates on the influence of SME conditions on VOC emissions from polyurethane mattresses."
-What Embr Sleep is doing is translating that scientific framing into language accessible to people making decisions about what they sleep on.
+Oz et al. (2019), in ACS Environmental Science & Technology, explicitly used the term in a peer-reviewed context, with the authors stating: "This study concentrates on the influence of SME conditions on VOC emissions from polyurethane mattresses."
+What Embr is doing is translating that scientific framing into language accessible to people making decisions about what they sleep on.
 Peer-reviewed

 The bedroom at night is not simply "part of the house."
 With windows closed, HVAC recirculating, and a person in bed for 7–9 hours, the bedroom becomes a functionally distinct environment — one where emissions from mattress, bedding, and occupant accumulate in a confined, warm, low-ventilation space.
 Understanding your sleep micro environment means understanding all the sources, not just the mattress in isolation.

-A 2024 study published in ACS Environmental Science & Technology measured VOC concentrations across multiple rooms in normally occupied residences and found 94 compounds substantially elevated in the bedroom overnight compared to other rooms in the same home — including the kitchen, which typically has its own VOC sources from cooking and cleaning products.
+Molinier et al. (2024), in ACS Environmental Science & Technology, measured VOC concentrations across multiple rooms in normally occupied residences and found 94 compounds substantially elevated in the bedroom overnight compared to other rooms in the same home — including the kitchen, which typically has its own VOC sources from cooking and cleaning products.
 Peer-reviewed

 The same research, also available through PMC, found that approximately 66% of the VOCs detected were higher in the bedroom during sleep hours than in any other room.
 The authors specifically identified the bedroom as a "distinct microenvironment" — one shaped by a combination of sources that don't apply equally elsewhere in the home.
 Peer-reviewed